osilander/203.311/Week10/Week10.md

 6. Perform the steps necessary to implement dimensional reduction on a dataset
 7. Interpret dimensional reduction plots
 8. Discuss the advantages and disadvantages of two common dimensional reduction techniques, PCA and UMAP.
+9. Explain the requirements for read mapping in RNA-seq and interpret the results.

 ## Introduction